THE FAMILY NEST

 Gardening is far from a lonely pursuit.
 There are Japanese beetles who eat your roses, the leaves of Harry Lauder’s Walking Stick and hibiscus.
 They try to eat your ferns, but the fern tops form balls trying to capture the beetles.
 Then there are the aphids who eat the roses, but also your cherry tree and purple loosestrife.
 And white flies cover the stems of most of your plants.
 It’s a jungle out there!

-There are deer who eat everything in sight; groundhogs who eat and destroy what they don’t eat; squirrels who play ball with apples and tomatoes and leave them, half-eaten, on your lawn; chipmunks who enjoy moving the soil out of all your containers and onto the porch; and birds who eat anything that’s left over.
+There are deer who eat everything in sight; groundhogs who eat and destroy what they don’t eat; squirrels who play ball with apples and tomatoes and leave them, half-eaten, on your lawn; chipmunks who enjoy moving the soil out of all your containers and onto the porch; and birds who eat all the juicy berries.

 I even had a giraffe visit my garden.
 One morning, when I went out to water, I noticed that all the tomatoes in my fenced in garden had their tops nibbled off.
 Deer, probably.
 But then I noticed that my squash plants, crawling along the garden floor, also had their tops nibbled off.
 Only a giraffe has a neck long enough to reach down inside the fenced area.